 - Able to be paddled solo or tandem

-Best Budget Folding Kayak: Advanced Elements Advanced Frame
+Best Foldable Kayak on a budget: Advanced Elements Advanced Frame

 The Advanced Elements Advanced Frame is one of the sturdiest and highest-performing inflatable kayaks out there.